/* Scenario metadata

 <<set $overTheTracks to true>>

 <<goto "FiskApproach">>You hold in a lazy right-hand oval west of RIPON, 3,500 MSL, just outside the arrival flow.
 For twenty-five minutes you burn fuel and watch the FISK frequency.
 It doesn't slow down much.
-You check the fuel totalizer: 19 gallons remaining.
-The arithmetic is getting interesting.
+The totalizer reads 26 gallons; nothing dramatic, but every lap of the oval is another half gallon that isn't coming back, and Fond du Lac is sitting there twenty miles away with open ramps.

-Your Arrow is white with a pink-and-blue stripe.
-You have painted it yourself in the six months after you bought it, because that's who you are.
-Nobody has ever been confused about it, but "white and pink Arrow" is a vocabulary entry you have not heard the controller use yet this morning.
+The FISK controller's voice runs in a steady auction-house stream: color, position, rock, runway, dot, next.
+Your Arrow is white with a pink-and-blue stripe you laid on yourself the winter after you bought her, because that's who you are.
+"White and pink Arrow" is a vocabulary entry you have not heard the controller use yet today.

 "...Arrow, white and blue over Fisk, rock your wings..."